 Ms Valcheva is the grandmother of a child born from the marriage between Ms Valcheva’s daughter and the father of the child.
 That marriage was dissolved.
 Ms Valcheva lives in Bulgaria.
 The child lives in Greece with his father, holding full custody of the child.
 Ms Valcheva found that she could not maintain quality contact with her grandson.
 She seised a court in Bulgaria with a request to establish arrangements so that she could see her grandson more frequently.

 The Bulgarian court of first instance held that Bulgarian courts had no jurisdiction.
 According to the court, the scope of Brussels II bis covers a wide family circle including the child’s grandparents and, therefore, applied to Ms Valcheva’s claim.
-Based on Article 8 Brussels II bis it is, in principle, the courts of the child’s habitual residence at the time the court was seised that has jurisdiction (in this case, Greek courts).
+Based on Article 8 Brussels II bis it is, in principle, the court of the Member State where the child’s habitual residence at the time the court is seised that has jurisdiction in matters of parental responsibility (in this case, Greek courts).
 The decision was upheld on appeal.
 Ms Valcheva has subsequently seised the Supreme Court of Cassation, Bulgaria, which referred the following question to the CJEU.

 Question referred for preliminary ruling